carrier-io/carrier-io.github.io/_posts/2023-07-28-carrier-configure-comparison-backend.md

 ---

 ## Configuring Performance Thresholds and Baselines in Carrier - Step-by-Step Guide

-To efficiently configure performance thresholds and baselines in Carrier for your performance tests, follow these easy-to-use steps.
-This will help reduce the time of analysis by getting email notifications with comparisons to baselines and thresholds.
-The build status is available inside the backend tests table in the Carrier UI.
+This user-friendly guide aims to help you efficiently configure performance thresholds and baselines in Carrier for your performance tests, resulting in reduced analysis time.
+By following these steps, you can easily receive email notifications with comparisons to baselines and thresholds, ensuring increased visibility and transparency.
+Based on configured SLAs, the build status is available inside the backend tests table in the Carrier UI after the tests.

 > Note: You need to configure Email integration inside the project first.
 Carrier has default templates for email notifications that can be overridden.
 You can upload your own inside Carrier "Email" integrations.
 {: .prompt-info }